yCodeTech/horizontal-timeline-2.0/README.md

    - New scroll left/right buttons allow scrolling the timeline (like the prev/next buttons did).
    - New inactive states of buttons.
    - Dynamically creating the event dots according to the total of events there are, setting information found from the event-content data attributes.
-   - month only/year only or full date event dot captions.
+   - month only, year only or full date event dot captions.

 [Article on CodyHouse](http://codyhouse.co/gem/horizontal-timeline/)